CyberShadow/hax11/readme.md

 # mst4khack
 Hackbrary to hook X11 API calls.

-Attempts to fix games and full-screen application issues, such as:
+Attempts to fix game and full-screen application issues on Linux, such as:
-- start on the wrong monitor
+- starting on the wrong monitor
-- span too many monitors
+- spanning too many monitors
-- span half of a 4K MST monitor
+- spanning one half of a 4K MST monitor

 ## Building
 Build the library: